GustavoCaso/GustavoCaso.github.io/content/posts/testing-command-line-applications-with-aruba.md

         # Run our normal Thor app the way we know and love.
         CodewarsCli::Cli.start(@argv)

-        # Thor::Base#start does not have a return value, assume success if no exception is raised.
+        # Thor::Base#start does not have a return value; assume success if no exception is raised.
         0
       rescue StandardError => e
-        # The ruby interpreter would pipe this to STDERR and exit 1 in the case of an unhandled exception
+        # The ruby-interpreter would pipe this to STDERR and exit 1 in the case of an unhandled exception
         b = e.backtrace
         @stderr.puts("#{b.shift}: #{e.message} (#{e.class})")
         @stderr.puts(b.map{|s| "\tfrom #{s}"}.join("\n"))